 The couple latched onto the idea of a business involving dates, the sweet oval-shaped fruits well-known in the Middle East.

-It was then their business for Mid-East Sweets was born.
+It was then that their business for Mid-East Sweets was born.

 Doing research for business

 The Arqueros did their research in setting up their business.
 For example, they found out that not everyone in the Philippines could afford dates that was available in the country.

 “Nag-research pa ako further (hanggang) nalaman ko na meron na rin dito sa Pilipinas pero mahal.
 Ang presyuhan dito (ay) nasa thousands per kilo.
 Kaya naman sabi ko maghanap-hanap tayo ng variety na affordable,” Samuel said.

 Fortunately, they found affordable varieties and with the same health benefits.
 In 2013, after research and experimentation, they came up with their first product: dates with almond coated with dark chocolate.

 While Samuel was still in Bahrain, Cheryl established their first Mid-East Sweets store in Nueva Vizcaya.
 They also registered their business with the Department of Trade and Industry (DTI).

 Their business soon required a lot of money for equipment, pest control, raw materials, packaging and compliance with regulatory and export requirements.
 They also needed to have their products halal-certified.

 DTI helped them and gave them guidance in marketing and promotion, as well as sourcing financial assistance.
 Also a big help was the Department of Science and Technology (DOST), which assisted them in sourcing production equipment.